How To Wash Your Hair Without Getting Your Face Wet

 Okay, this isn’t technically a method of washing your hair, but in some cases, it works just as well!

-Dry shampoo is a product that you can spray or otherwise distribute through the roots of your hair to achieve a much fresher and cleaner look.
-It works thanks to certain ingredients within it that eliminate oils and add volume.
+Dry shampoo is a product you can spray or otherwise apply to the roots of your hair to achieve a much fresher, cleaner look.

 With this method, you don’t have to worry about getting your face wet at all, so it’s a foolproof way to keep your face dry while giving your hair a squeaky clean look.